 * U.S. trade deficit smallest in four years

-* UnitedHealth jumps on upgrade, Netflix slides on downgrade
+* UnitedHealth gains on upgrade, Netflix slips on downgrade

 By Ryan Vlastelica

-NEW YORK, Jan 7 (Reuters) - U.S. stocks climbed on Tuesday, putting the S&P 500 on track for its first positive session of 2014 as equities rebounded following a three-day decline.
+NEW YORK, Jan 7 (Reuters) - U.S. stocks rose Tuesday, putting the S&P 500 on track for its first positive session of 2014 as equities rebounded following a three-day decline.

-A sharp decline in the U.S. trade deficit and upbeat German data added to the market's optimism as the data pointed to strengthening economic fundamentals in both the United States and Europe.
+A declining U.S. trade deficit and upbeat German data added to the market optimism as they pointed to strengthening economic fundamentals in both the United States and Europe.

-The S&P 500's gains follow a three-day losing streak, which came as traders took profits following 2013's huge rally that drove the benchmark index up nearly 30 percent.
+The S&P's gains follow a three-day losing streak, which came as traders took profits following 2013's massive rally which saw the benchmark index surge nearly 30 percent.

-JPMorgan Chase & Co shares fell 1.3 percent to $58.26 after the largest U.S. bank holding company said it would pay more than $2 billion of penalties to settle charges by U.S. federal authorities that it failed to report suspicious activity involving Bernard Madoff's Ponzi scheme.
+JPMorgan Chase & Co shares fell 1 percent to $58.43 after the company said it would pay a $1.7 billion penalty to settle charges by U.S. federal authorities that the bank failed to report suspicious activity relating to Bernard Madoff's Ponzi scheme.

-In the pharmaceutical space, Neurocrine Biosciences soared 84.9 percent to $18.05 a day after it said its movement disorder drug showed a reduction in symptoms compared with a placebo in a mid-stage study.
-Stereotaxis shares jumped 16 percent to $4.65 following completion of a clinical trial.
+In the pharma space, Neurocrine Biosciences soared 78 percent to $17.32 a day after it said its movement disorder drug showed a reduction in symptoms compared with a placebo in a mid-stage study; Stereotaxis jumped 21.8 percent to $4.87 following completion of a clinical trial.